Mexico Weather, climate and geography

 During October 1999 Mexico suffered severe flooding as part of the Atlantic hurricane season, the worst flood for 40 years.

 Mexico is a great destination to visit throughout the year.
-Temperatures drop, though, from November to February when it's best to pack a sweater or jacket.
-In general, altitude is a determining factor, with cooler temperatures at higher elevations (Mexico City, Puebla, San Cristóbal de las Casas) and warmer weather as you descend (Guadalajara, Cuernavaca, Oaxaca).
+Altitude is a determining factor with regards to the weather, with cooler temperatures at higher elevations (Mexico City, Puebla, San Cristóbal de las Casas) and warmer, tropical weather as you descend to sea level (Guadalajara, Cuernavaca, Cancun).

-October and November is perhaps the best time to visit, after the rains have ended and everything is still green.
-Early spring tends to be hotter and dustier.
+October and November are perhaps the best months to visit the interior, after the rains have ended and everything is still green.